-GUJARAT HEALTHCARE LEADERSHIP ENHANCEMENT PROGRAM (HLEP) PROBLEM STATEMENT The Department of Health & Family Welfare, Government of Gujarat along with the National Health Mission Gujarat envisaged a program for Enhancing Healthcare Leadership initiative through training and mentoring under "innovation" as part of its annual Programme Implementation Plan.
+HEALTHCARE LEADERSHIP ENHANCEMENT PROGRAM (HLEP) PROBLEM STATEMENT The Department of Health & Family Welfare, Government of Gujarat along with the National Health Mission Gujarat envisaged a program for Enhancing Healthcare Leadership initiative through training and mentoring under "innovation" as part of its annual Programme Implementation Plan.
 The State Health System Resource Centre - Gujarat (SHSRC-G) is the nodal agency.
 PROGRAM DESCRIPTION A total of 48 Senior cadre officials of Gujarat Health system went through systematic mentoring and training program over the period of one year.
 Leadership training experts from premier institutes like IIPHG, IIM-A, IITs, MICA, & Others.
 The program design is combination of three things including, training residencies, in-between mentoring sessions and continuous hands-on experience of training skills through specially designed practice assignments followed by one week visit to other state- Tamil Nadu.
 It addressed crucial areas like decision making, stress management, media management, negotiation, financial management, Change management, leadership communication and system transformation etc. The program also employed a diverse range of pedagogical tools, including case study discussions, simulation exercises, role-playing, crisis communication activities, movie analysis, and self-administered psychometric assessments.
 Mentoring sessions were conducted by prominent figures in the fields of public health and healthcare.
 The real-world experiences and challenges faced by these health officers were integrated into specially crafted case studies for the leadership program.
 At the end of the program, five days visit to other state (Tamil Nadu) was conducted to exchange and observe best practices and innovation by health department.
 The valuable feedback was collected through a feedback form provided to the participants during the last residency program.
 The survey aimed to understand the overall experience of the participants on different aspects of training program such as different sessions provided by the experts, transferability, practice assignments and mentoring sessions and field visit.
-PROGRAM OUTCOME Overall, the program was considered outstanding.
-The participants appreciated the efforts put in by the SHSRC and IIPHG teams and they stated that hospitality provided to them was amazing.
-The support staff was highly commendable in assisting with sessions.
+PROGRAM OUTCOME The program has the potential to develop leadership and problem-solving skills among healthcare staff.